 Sony has announced a raft of triple A titles at E3 2016 that are set to get the PS VR treatment including Batman Arkham VR, Resident Evil VII Biohazardand Star Wars Battlefront: X-Wing VR Mission.

 That joins PlayStation VR demos from the Tokyo Games Show, which included Final Fantasy XIV from Square Enix, Hatsune Miku, Summer Lesson and Danganronpa VR.

 Sony also had PlayStation VR on show at Paris Games Week and there were some meaty game announcements including Gran Turismo Sport, Tekken 7 and Robinson: The Journey.

-In terms of PlayStation VR launch games, Sony has confirmed the following titles will be available on day one:
+In terms of PlayStation VR launch games, these titles are all available now: